wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

   - Apply `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 We assum each blob corresponded to a vehicle.
 We construct bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a frame, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the frame
+Here's an example result showing the heatmap from a series of frames, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the frame

 ### Here are six frames and their corresponding heatmaps: